fbpx

 Traumatic spinal cord injuries can have significant and long-lasting consequences, often requiring specialized medical care, rehabilitation, and adaptive equipment to help individuals regain some level of independence and quality of life.

-Remember, if you or a loved one has suffered a spinal cord injury, our Hamilton Spinal Cord Injury Lawyers have represented accident victims who have suffered paraplegia, quadriplegia and tetraplegic type injuries since 2003 and have recovered millions for families in Hamilton and throughout all of Ontario.
 Contact us today, no matter where you are in Ontario by calling us at 1-844-LALANDE or local throughout southern Ontario by calling us at 905-333-8888.
 Alternatively, you can send us confidential email through our website or chat live with our live chat operator 7 days a week 24-hours a day.
-Our Hamilton Spinal Cord Injury Lawyers are here to help you recover justice – in a time of need and ensure that you are financially taken care of for life.
+Our Hamilton spinal cord injury lawyers are here to help you recover justice – in a time of need and ensure that you are financially taken care of for life.

 The spinal cord is a long, thin bundle of nerves that runs through a canal in the center of the spine.
-It is part of the nervous system, which is responsible for transmitting messages between the brain and the rest of the body.
+It is part of the nervous system, responsible for transmitting messages between the brain and the rest of the body.

-Overall, the spinal cord is a vital part of the nervous system that helps us move, sense the world around us, and respond to stimuli.
-To protect it from injury, the spinal cord is surrounded by 33 vertebrae, which make up the vertebral column or the backbone.
-The vertebrae are stacked on top of each other with small spaces in between, creating a canal through which the spinal cord passes.
-The vertebrae provide a bony shield around the spinal cord, preventing it from being compressed or damaged by external forces.
-The vertebrae also provide support for the body, allowing us to stand upright and move around.
-Overall, the vertebral column and its protective role are crucial for the proper functioning of the spinal cord and the overall health of the body.
+The spinal cord is a vital part of the nervous system that helps us move, sense the world around us, and respond to stimuli.
+To protect it from injury, the spinal cord is surrounded by 33 vertebrae comprising the vertebral column or the backbone.
+The vertebrae are stacked on each other with small spaces in between, creating a canal through which the spinal cord passes.

 Vertebrae are grouped into sections.
 They are named and numbered from top to bottom according to their location along the backbone: